Bubble Bobble Part 2: Gameplay

 In the NES version only, there are three bonus games which are located after the player defeats a boss, or through a certain door.
+This version also includes new items to pick up, such as clocks, which cause enemies to freeze, and bottles of wind, which create wind bubbles.
+The dragons can also blow Super Bubbles, which can trap multiple enemies.

+Game Boy version

+In the Game Boy release, unlike the original Bubble Bobble and many other games in the series, the 2-player mode has players take turns across levels, rather than cooperatively play through them simultaneously.

 Reception

 Power Unlimited gave the Game Boy version a score of 75% writing: "This kind of mind sport is ideal for the Game Boy.
 It can seem a bit simple at times, and sometimes gets a bit boring, but you have to use your head if you want to get through it.
-A fun game if you persevere.
+A fun game if you persevere".

+The NES version can be difficult to find on the secondhand market due to the low volume of production.